 If you have been wondering whether it is a good idea to go for eco-friendly nature travel rather than traditional tourism specifically, you must be aware that it is indeed.
 Ecotourism is important with several advantages and disadvantages that will help you enjoy experiences that you will remember for a lifetime.
 Additionally, considering the positive impacts of responsible tourism on the environment and the economy, you should embrace it.

-While the six destinations listed above are among the best ecotourism destinations in India, there are many new places are getting popular.
+While the six destinations listed above are among the best ecotourism destinations in India, there are many new places that are getting popular.
 Such locations are spread all over the country – all you have to do is research your options.
 If you aren’t sure about how to go about it, you can always seek the help of a tour operator that offers ecotourism services.